 About 45 percent of depressed patients meet also diagnostic criteria of at least one personality disorder.
 In dysthymia this rate increases to 66 percent, that is to 2/3 of the sample (!!!)
 These numbers would become even higher if we took into account the subclinical level of personality problems.

 In fact, there is a large body of research on personality traits associated with depression.
-Yet a review of such studies would exceed the scope of this article.
-But here again, we can just take a glance at epidemiological studies.
-And what they show is that the most prevalent personality disorders that co-occur with depression belong to cluster C: avoidant, dependent and obsessive-compulsive.
+A review of such studies would exceed the scope of this article, but what they clearly show is that the most prevalent personality disorders that co-occur with depression belong to cluster C: avoidant, dependent and obsessive-compulsive.
 They all share a high level of social anxiety, emotional inhibition and coercive self-control.

 In plain language: people with cluster C personality disorders tend to not be especially kind towards themselves and are at an increased risk of falling emotional victims to their social environment.
-Those traits can be worked on during therapy, but … not by medication.
+Those traits can be worked on during psychotherapy.

 Intra- vs interpersonal focus in therapy